 Welcome to Our Practice

 At Caring Pediatrics, we strive to provide expert, timely, efficient medical care for your children.
 Although we have all the modern diagnostic aids at our disposal, we believe listening is the primary diagnostic tool.
-Our office is designed to be family friendly, with an outdoor play area, separate sick and well waiting areas, comforting finishes and colors, and a privacy room for nursing, or just to enjoy a little quiet time before your appointment.
+Our office is designed to be family friendly, with an outdoor play area, comforting finishes and colors, and a privacy room for nursing, or just to enjoy a little quiet time.

-Our pediatrician and nurse practitioners have appointments from 9:00 am to 4:30 pm Monday through Friday.
+Our pediatrician and nurse practitioners have appointments from 8:00 am to 4:40 pm Monday through Friday, and two Saturday mornings a month.
 We set up our schedule to start every day with plenty of open appointment slots, so we can see sick children the day you call in (almost every day!)
 We answer the phone 24/7/365, so there is always someone available to answer questions about those middle of the night illnesses.

 So if you are looking for a pediatrician that takes the time to get to know your family and your child, give us a try!
 We provide free get acquainted visits for you to meet the staff and doctor, and see our office.